Free Webinar: Good Viscosity Testing, now available to view on demand

 - Learn how to relate your viscosity results to product processing, stability and performance

 The Brookfield viscometer is the worldwide workhorse for viscosity testing.
 However developing test methods and performing measurements that deliver repeatable and representative viscosity values can be a disconcerting experience, with the perplexed lab worker facing a bewildering array of instruments, accessories and test methods, every combination of which seems to deliver a different viscosity value for the same product.

-Presented by the Centre founder, Neil Cunningham, Good Viscosity Testing is an easy, accessible guide to choosing and using viscosity testing methods.
+Good Viscosity Testing is an easy, accessible guide to choosing and using viscosity testing methods.
 In addition to a wealth of practical tips participants will learn some basic viscosity and rheology theory concepts and will gain an insight into how viscosity results relate to how their products behave “in the real world”.

 The webinar covers:

 - What is viscosity and why does it matter?